mubanjs/muban/STATUS.md

 + Add default `self` ref to the component root element, to allow bindings on that as well
 + Add `bindMap` util to better map over a collection of elements/components where logic is needed to create the binding values based up on the ref props or array index
++ Add a `components` prop to component definitions to init any child components it finds without having to use explicit refs.
+Useful for dynamic component rendering.

 **Todo**
 - move the `createRef` out of the `refDefinition`, since it's implementation is too complex to ask